fabiomassimo/InfiniteScrollView/README.md

 This extension swizzles `setContentOffset` and `setContentSize` on `UIScrollView`, so don't use it if that will be a problem for you.

 ### Basic Usage
+For now, just add the `InfiniteScrollView.swift` file to your project.

+CocoaPods and Carthage support are on the to-do list.

 UITableView:
 ```swift